For Learning in Teacher Education (FLiTE)

 Sign up for updates and complete access to the resources

 Register for free and we will alert you when new resources become available.

-These resources, insightful stories of teacher educators working in schools and HEIs, can support the professional learning of teacher educators in both settings, enabling their different contributions to be better understood and valued.
+These resources are insightful stories of teacher educators working in schools and HEIs and of student-teachers in these partnerships.
+These stories can support the professional learning of teacher educators in both settings, enabling their different contributions to be better understood and valued.
 They are designed to support teacher educators to find ways to discuss and develop collaborative working practices, explore new possibilities, and enhance the quality of school-based teacher education.
-They also provide a tool for teacher educators to grow and work on their own professional development.
-They could be used within schools, HEIs and partnerships, with teacher educators from both settings, and with others involved in initial teacher education including those supervising initial teacher education in their schools; mentors; student-teachers; school leaders and managers of initial teacher education.
+They also provide a tool for teacher educators to use to grow and work on their own professional development.
+The resources could be used within schools, HEIs and partnerships, with teacher educators from both settings, and with others involved in initial teacher education including those supervising initial teacher education in their schools; mentors; student-teachers; school leaders and managers of initial teacher education.